Kylian Mbappé sustained a broken nose at Euro 2024, but France gets 'positive' news

 DUSSELDORF, Germany (AP) — Kylian Mbappé suffered a broken nose during France's opening game at the European Championship and will have to wear a face mask if he plays on at the tournament.

-The French Football Federation said Tuesday it had received “positive” news about Mbappé's chances of continuing at Euro 2024, but did not specify how long it would take before he is able to play again.
+The French Football Federation said Tuesday it had received “positive” news about Mbappé’s chances of continuing at Euro 2024 as he will not need immediate surgery.
+But it did not specify how long it would be before he is able to play again.

 “The news is rather reassuring so far as there are no operations planned for the immediate future.
-As for his participation in the rest of the tournament, it’s a bit too early to give a timetable,” federation president Philippe Diallo said Tuesday.
+As for his participation in the rest of the tournament, it’s a bit too early to give a timetable,” federation president Philippe Diallo said.

-The Federation said the decision not to carry out surgery came after he was treated by Dr. Franck Le Gall at a Dusseldorf hospital following France’s 1-0 win against Austria on Monday.
+The Federation said Mbappé was treated by Dr. Franck Le Gall at a Dusseldorf hospital following France’s 1-0 win against Austria on Monday.

 It said a mask would be made to allow Mbappé to “consider resuming competition after a period devoted to treatment.”